Hiking and camping are two activities researchers and professionals suggest are beneficial, whether you are an outdoor enthusiast or beginner.

 38. In 2018, four million families went camping for the first time as an outdoor activity.

-39. During the same year, 64% of those families were non-white who went on camping trips.
+39. During the same year, 64% of those families were non-white and went on camping trips.

 40. In Canada, one million families enjoyed camping as an adventurous get-a-away.